 - Nominated by home university

-Award summary and benefits: The fellowship offers students an opportunity to experience the Canadian culture, study at world-class research opportunities, and transfer credits that are part of their degree requirements in their programs at their home institutions.
-Benefits include: The Fellowship covers the cost of:
+Award summary and benefits: The fellowship offers students an opportunity to experience the Canadian culture, study at world-class research opportunities and gain transfer credits that will fulfull necessary credits toward their degree at their home institution.
+The Fellowship covers the cost of:

 - $250 in the host country's denomination for Health Insurance Allowance